What’s Your American Dream Score? This Quiz Will Tell You

 This type of reasoning infects the American understanding of success, and McKinnon wants to put an end to it.
 “There’s a growing body of research that suggests that when people reflect in a more nuanced way on their own journey or other people’s, they become more grateful for the things that have helped them, they become more supportive of those who are struggling, and they more actively engage in ways to help people,” McKinnon says.
 By being more upfront about the substantial difference external factors make–especially those like food stamps and housing assistance, which people often avoid discussion out of fear of stigma–we can, McKinnon says, begin to turn more attention to supporting those very systems that make mobility possible.

-Part of the Your American Dream Score’s efficacy, McKinnon says, will lie in its reach–he’s engaging TV networks like WNET, the flagship station of PBS which will host Your American Dream Score through its Chasing the Dream initiative, as well as celebrities and business leaders to ensure the web platform is publicized in all communities in America, where the tool can offer perspective on people’s circumstances.
+Part of the Your American Dream Score’s efficacy, McKinnon says, will lie in its reach–Moving Up partnered with WNET, the flagship station of PBS which will host Your American Dream Score through its Chasing the Dream initiative, and is engaging celebrities and business leaders to ensure the web platform is publicized in all communities in America, where the tool can offer perspective on people’s circumstances.
 But the calculator also tells users what they can do with that perspective: At the end of the quiz, users are directed to a number of resources for support and further information, as well as volunteer opportunities and prompts to thank people in their lives.
 The Moving Up team will also be releasing a discussion guide for schools and other organizations to discuss the factors in a structured way.

 Through getting that conversation going, McKinnon hopes to “begin to figure out how we can make more investments in these tailwinds–these things that we know do help people move forward,” he says.
 “But it has to start with figuring out how we can tell the story better.”